Omenia/robotframework-zalenium-testenvironment/README.md

-# Demo project for Robot Framework testing with Zalenium
+# Boilerplate for Robot Framework testing with Zalenium

 ## Prerequisites